Implied vs Realized Volatility

 Why Implied and Realized Volatility Diverge

 Divergence is normal because implied volatility is formed before outcomes are known, while realized volatility is assembled after those outcomes have already happened.
 One describes a distribution of possibilities that is still open.
-The other records the single path that the market ultimately took.
+The other records the single path the market ultimately took.
 Those two things will often differ even when markets are functioning normally.

-The contrast becomes especially visible around event risk.
+The contrast becomes most visible around event risk.
 Before earnings, policy decisions, inflation releases, or other scheduled catalysts, option prices may rise because traders know uncertainty is high but do not know which path prices will follow.
 Once the event passes, realized volatility records only the move that actually occurred.
 If the market had priced a wider range of possibilities than what was ultimately realized, implied volatility will have stood above realized volatility.
 If the actual move is larger than expected, realized volatility can end up exceeding what had been priced in advance.

-How to Interpret the Comparison
+How to Read the Gap

 FAQ